 "If you do (email), that can mean that no human being ever sees it," he says.
 "So I recommend people do not do it online."

 When you dispute an old debt, the bureau will ask the creditor reporting it to verify the debt.
 If it can't, the debt has to come off your report.

-What you want to do: Make a case so strong that the creditor will have to acknowledge that it's correct or present tangible evidence to the contrary.
+Make sure to craft a case so strong the creditor will have to acknowledge that it's correct or present tangible evidence to the contrary.
 So include copies of anything that supports your claim, such as copies of court filings that show the correct date for a judgment or bankruptcy, or a letter from your original creditor showing when the account became delinquent.